adferrand/docker-backuppc/README.md

 ## Introduction

 ![BackupPC Logo](https://backuppc.github.io/backuppc/images/logos/logo320.png)
 BackupPC is a free self-hosted backup software which allow to make backup of remote hosts through various ways like rsync, smb or tar.
 It supports full and incremental backups, and reconstruct automatically a usable verbatim from any backup version.
-Started with version 4, BackupPC uses a new way to store backups using a reverse delta approach and no hardlinks.
+Started with version 4, BackupPC uses a new way to store backups by a reverse delta approach and no hardlinks.

 See [BackupPC documentation](http://backuppc.sourceforge.net/BackupPC-4.1.1.html) for further details and how to use it.